RuoAndo/Asura/README.md

 # ./auto.sh 10 7 10 5 demo
 </pre>

-Output is like this:
-The lower the percentage is, the more it is worth inspecting in detail.
+Output is like this.
+The low percentage means that it is worth inspecting in detail.
 <pre>
 sourceIP, destIP, clusterSize, anomaly rate *.*.*.*,*.*.*.*,2,1.17647%